All Episodes

 Now he's the only one, and because he's the only one, he stands out.

-And so naturally the tendency is to embrace the guy and to buck him up and to support him because we need that vote on the war and so forth.
+And so naturally, the tendency is to embrace the guy and to buck him up and to support him because we need that vote on the war and so forth.

-All I said last hour was don't forget one thing.
+All I said last hour was, don't forget one thing.

 Aside from this issue, he is still a liberal.

-And if he wins this seat as an independent, he's going to keep voting with Harry Reed and John Kerry and these guys on every other domestic issue other than the war, which is a foreign policy issue.
+And if he wins this seat as an independent, he's going to keep voting with Harry Reid and John Kerry and these guys on every other domestic issue other than the war, which is a foreign policy issue.

-Back in just liberals or liberals, folks.
+Back in just liberals are liberals, folks.

 And I would die for you.